GaviGuy/Albumer/README.md

 Designed for use with individual song audio clips, or one long combined audio clip.

 To use:
-1. Run the program and answer first few prompts in the console
+1. Run the program and answer the first few prompts in the console
 2. Inspect the generated midpoint files for inaccuracies.
 Save each one in-game, even if you made no changes
 3. Return to the console and hit enter to finalize everything